laiettt/automation-testing/README.md

 ## structure summary

 api -> only for api call
-common -> some common package or tool, like request, database
+common -> some common package or tool, like request, logger
 config -> environment, like sit, uat or production
 operation -> processing data and get ready to call api
 testcases -> execute test
+member -> group by service
 testdata -> put testdata for testcases
 pytest.ini -> pytest setting